-We weighted our long-term incentive grant value as follows:
+We weighted our fiscal year 2021 equity grants as follows:

-- Ms. Davenport: Approximately 50% of value was apportioned to each of stock options and RSUs. - Mr. Rode and Mr. Cornille: 100% of value was apportioned to RSUs.
+- Mr. Vitale: N/A - Ms. Davenport, Mr. Rode, and Mr. Rosenthal: 50% of value was apportioned to each of stock options and RSUs - Mr. Cornille and Mr. Singh: 100% of value was apportioned to RSUs.

-This weighting is consistent with our philosophy of granting a significant weight of performance-based value to our corporate leaders, as we firmly believe stock options represent effective performance-based compensation.
+This weighting is consistent with our philosophy of granting a significant weight of performance-based equity to our corporate leaders.
+We firmly believe stock options represent effective performance-based compensation.